Close your eyes and imagine this with me... (Or rather, do whatever the eyes-open-so-you-can-still-read-this version of

 There just isn't.

 So we are forced to make choices about how we use our jelly beans—how we want to spend (and how we need to save) our energy.

 Out of necessity, we are acutely aware at all times of how much we have left in our reserve tank.
 We have to ration.
-We have to decide when, where, with whom, and why we are going to expend our energy (mental, physical, emotional, or otherwise).
-We have to decide how close to the last jelly bean we should let ourselves get—because what if an emergency occurs and demands more of us than we have left to give?
+We have to decide when, where, with whom, and why we are going to expend our energy.
+We have to decide how close to the last jelly bean we should let ourselves get—because what if an emergency arises that demands more of us than we have left to give?